Skip to main content

 What’s the next big thing in rowing?
 Waco.

-The Waco Rowing Center is proud to announce its inaugural Waco Rowing Regatta, a 5k Head Race on the Brazos River, Sunday November 6th, 2022.
-Hosted along the banks of the rolling grass of Brazos Park East, with a rowing course traveling from the historic bridges of downtown Waco to the picturesque bluffs of Cameron Park, this regatta is set to be the next great Fall rowing race.
-Your participation in this regatta is important beyond being a point of pride for the Texas Rowing community.
+The Waco Rowing Center is proud to announce its 2nd annual Waco Rowing Regatta, a 5k Head Race on the Brazos River, Sunday November 12th, 2023.
+Hosted along the banks of the rolling grass of Brazos Park East, with a rowing course traveling from the historic bridges of downtown Waco to the picturesque bluffs of Cameron Park, this fall regatta benefits The Waco Rowing Center aand the greater Waco community!

 Your participation and patronage will support The Waco Rowing Center’s efforts to expand youth rowing within Waco and beyond.
 Proceeds from this regatta will go toward continued support of the growing youth rowing community in Waco.
-Click the “News” tab under the “Information” section on this page to learn more about youth rowing in Waco.
-We look forward to having your team with us in November and we appreciate your support.
+We look forward to having your team with us in November and we appreciate your support!

 Athletes